slinkp/practical-deep-learning-fastai/README.md

 ## Notes on my lesson process

-I start by watchin the lesson video.
+I start by watching the lesson video.

 When there are Kaggle notebooks linked from the lesson overview page, I do this in Kaggle: